 Support the Surge!

 Everyone is encouraged to attend Cincinnati State’s athletic events.
 Support the Surge and build pride in the Cincinnati State community.
-Admission to games is free with a valid SurgeCard.
+Admission to all home games is free with a valid SurgeCard.

-For the Surge basketball, soccer, and golf schedules, stats, and coach contact information, click here.
+For the Surge basketball, soccer, volleyball and golf schedules, stats, and coach contact information, click here.

 You can also become a fan of the program on facebook to receive more information on game results, achievements and upcoming athletic events.

 Athletic Hall of Fame